About Local Studies

 - Certificates for births, deaths or marriages which happened in Newcastle upon Tyne can be ordered online from the Register Office at the Civic Centre.
 Visit the Newcastle City Council Register Office webpage.

-Newcastle Libraries heritage centre holds a large amount of unique and valuable material relating to the North East of England.
+Newcastle Libraries holds a large amount of unique and valuable material relating to the North East of England.
 If you are unable to visit us, we are happy to provide you with certain information on the range and dates of records that we hold.
-This information is free of charge.
+For example our holdings of Parish Records or photographic images.

 Our research service